AI-BNU-TEAMKG/EduMKG/README.md

 #### Validation Results for Alignment Quality
+To validate the alignment quality, we randomly sampled 100 multimodal concepts and asked 5 volunteers to assess them.
+The quantitative results are available in our GitHub repository and will be added to the paper.
 | Modality       | Volunteer 1 | Volunteer 2 | Volunteer 3 | Volunteer 4 | Volunteer 5 | Average Score |
 |---------------------|-----------------|-----------------|-----------------|-----------------|-----------------|-------------------|
 | Text + Audio       | 89              | 92              | 88              | 91              | 90              | 90.0             |